MartinBernardoBonilla/MartinBernardoBonilla/README.md

 ## About Me

-I’m a fullstack developer focused on building scalable digital commerce systems.

-My work combines:

-- **Distributed payment infrastructure**
-- **Mobile-first product engineering**
-- **Conversion-focused frontend architecture**
-- **Fullstack system design**
+I'm a fullstack engineer specializing in **distributed payment systems** and **mobile commerce**.

-I build end-to-end solutions, from backend orchestration and asynchronous payment consistency to high-performance frontend experiences.
+I build end-to-end solutions — from backend orchestration and asynchronous payment reconciliation to high-performance frontend experiences.

 ---